peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 #### Codebase Architecture
 This diagram provides a comprehensive map of the entire Python codebase, showing how scripts execute (solid lines) or import (dotted lines) one another.

+> **Note:** This diagram reflects a previous version of the architecture.
+It will be updated to show the renamed `experiment_aggregator.py` and `study_analysis.py` scripts and the new centralized migration flow.

 {{diagram:docs/diagrams/codebase_architecture.mmd | scale=2.5 | width=110%}}